osrf-migration/servicesim-wiki/Walkthrough.md

     On your terminal you should see, among other messages, this one:

         [Msg] [ServiceSim] Competition plugin loaded

+1. Temporary:  Right now the simulation is starting paused, so press play on Gazebo for the humans to start moving

+1. Start listening to score messages.
+On a new terminal, run:

+        rostopic echo /servicesim/score

 1. When you're ready to start, call the new task service to receive the goals for the run: